RainbowwwYQ/InnovScraping_GoogleAPI/README.md

 Custom engine ID:https://cse.google.com/cse/create/new

 More informatino in the document "PREP_GoogleAPI".
+The removed company list is in the file of "remove_list.csv".

 ### Once you have your account set up, go ahead and install the library: